Thursday, February 25, 2010

 Eliminate straight-ticket check boxes from ballots.

 Require judges to run as independents.
 Prohibit judges and judicial candidates from publicly endorsing political candidates other than themselves.
 Prohibit judges and judicial candidates from donating to political campaigns.
-Prohibit judges from knowingly hearing cases involving their first through fourth degree relatives, along with knowingly hearing cases involving plaintiffs and defendants the judges have socialized with for more than two minutes.
+Prohibit judges from knowingly hearing cases involving their first through fourth degree relatives, along with knowingly hearing cases involving plaintiffs and defendants the judges have previously socialized with for more than two minutes.
 Prohibit judges from making decisions based on religious rules during trials and hearings.
-Prohibit judges committing the acts in the previous two sentences from holding current and future elected offices.
+Prohibit judges the previous two sentences from holding current and future elected offices.

 Prohibit employees of and or investors in foreign and or multinational entities from voting in US elections.